 With emerging social media platforms, different types of influencer platforms have popped up as well.
 The surge of TikTok contributes to 68% of U.S. marketers planning to use TikTok for influencer marketing, from a survey of March 2021, trailing just behind Instagram (93%) and Instagram Stories (83%), and equivalent to Facebook (68%).
 TikTok’s popularity has indicated another trend of leaning towards video content.
 Short-form, UGC-style videos have skyrocketed, as seen with Instagram introducing Instagram Reels as their own take on TikTok-style content.

-Here are 10 of the best influencer marketing campaigns of 2021:
+Here are 10 of the best influencer marketing campaigns:

 1. Dunkin’ Donuts